jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Meeting-Document.md

 Stop sharing: directly close what’s sharing, and all participants’ interfaces return to the video layout 1.2.8	 Enable Dual Monitor Display
 Currently, the software supports the sending and receiving dual streams.
 If the computer has dual monitors, the dual display mode can be enabled, so that one monitor can receive video images, and the other monitor can receive data images when data are being shared.
-Click on the function panel and tick "Enable Dual Monitor Display Mode”.
+Click on the function panel and tick "Enable Dual Monitor Display Mode".
 1.2.9	 Switch Language
 By default, the client language is consistent with the system environment language.
 If the client user wants to switch languages, it is recommended to right-click the icon in the taskbar before joining the meeting, select "Switch Language" in the menu bar, and select your preferred language.
 Currently, English and Chinese (Simplified) are available for switching.
 If you need to switch voices during a meeting, you would automatically drop out of the meeting.
 1.2.10	 User Invitation